Book a demo

 April 25, 2021

-When designing flex into roles, make sure you make the viable options fair, consistent and open to all.
-People want increased flexibility for a whole range of reasons.
-If there is one thing this pandemic is revealing is that that people are reflecting on what is important in their lives.
+When designing flex into roles, make sure you make the viable options fair, consistent, and open to all.
+People want increased systemic flexibility for a whole range of reasons.
+If there is one thing this pandemic is revealing, it's that people are reflecting on what is important in their lives.
+Many employees have reassessed their priorities, leading to a significant shift in their work preferences.

-By now, many employees working from home in the lockdown will have made quite firm decisions around how they wish to operate going forward.
-Some will have decided that there is nothing in their lives quite like their family and, for that reason, that they wish to extend remote working indefinitely or move to a more flexible working arrangement.
+By now, many employees working from home during the lockdown will have made quite firm decisions around how they wish to operate going forward.
+Some will have decided that nothing in their lives is quite like their family, and for that reason, they wish to extend remote working indefinitely or move to a more flexible working arrangement.
+This moment of reflection offers an opportunity for organizations to rethink how they approach work-life balance.

-Making flex work As it stands today, 90%+ of jobs are designed to fit office-based 9-5pm working patterns.
-However, COVID-19 has helped shift pre-conceived notions and traditions.
+Making Flex Work As it stands today, over 90% of jobs are designed to fit office-based 9-5pm working patterns.
+However, COVID-19 has helped shift preconceived notions and traditions about work schedules.
+This change is not just temporary; it signifies a long-term trend in how we view work.

-Now, there may well be a school of thought around letting this next wave of flexibility naturally take a more organic path; let managers work with it and have ‘tailored’ conversations at employee level.
+There may well be a school of thought around letting this next wave of flexibility naturally take a more organic path; however, let managers work with it and have ‘tailored’ conversations at the employee level.
 It is absolutely right that these conversations happen between employees and managers, but you need to beware the pitfalls of letting this pan out without a systematic approach.
-Plan, Tools and Guidance
+Plan, Tools, and Guidance are essential.

-• Help them to put in place processes and communications protocols and management tools to enable collaboration across locations
+• Help them to put in place processes and communication protocols and management tools to enable collaboration across locations.
+Consider implementing regular check-ins, virtual team-building activities, and monitoring tools that focus on outcomes rather than just hours worked.

-• Help them change the currency or work from time and attendance to outcomes and objectives.
+• Help them change the currency of work from time and attendance to outcomes and objectives.
+This shift can empower employees to take ownership of their schedules and focus on results rather than clocking hours.

-Seize the opportunity As we come out of lockdown, there will be a significant change in how the workplace looks and operates in the future.
+Seize the Opportunity As we come out of lockdown, there will be a significant change in how the workplace looks and operates in the future.
 For example, some companies will trial moves to a smaller set of core hours so they can manage meetings and interactions while still offering flexibility for employees.
-Others will use technology to enhance the working-from-home experience.
+Others will use technology to enhance the working-from-home experience, ensuring all employees have access to the tools and resources needed to thrive in a remote setting.

-The workplace we go back to will be very different.
+The workplace we return to will be very different.
 Business leaders need to develop a vision of what their workplace should look like and design systemic, sustainable flexibility into their workforce.
+This vision should include a commitment to diversity, equity, and inclusion, ensuring that all employees feel valued and supported in their work environments.

 RoleMapper